How First-Time Home Loan Borrowers Benefit from No-CIBIL Requirement

 For first-time borrowers, the absence of a borrowing history does not indicate poor creditworthiness, but simply a lack of prior records.
 In such cases, applicants are often labelled as having 'no score' rather than a low score.
 This can create hurdles when applying for Home Loans as many lenders depend heavily on credit scores to assess risk.

 Young professionals entering the workforce and self-employed individuals are most affected by this gap.
 They may have stable incomes and strong repayment capacity, yet the absence of a CIBIL score can make it difficult to access housing finance.
-The no-CIBIL rule addresses this challenge directly by offering an alternative route for assessing eligibility.
+The move addresses this challenge directly by offering an alternative route for assessing eligibility.

 Also Read: Understanding CIBIL Score: What is it and Why it Matters

-Key Benefits of No-CIBIL Rule for First-Time Borrowers
+Key Benefits for First-Time Borrowers

-Easy Access to Home Ownership
+Easy Access to Homeownership

 Encourages Financial Inclusion